How can I report a listing that appears to be violating eBay rules and policies?

 If you can't find the listing you want to report, you can also use this report item form.

-Or, you can report a violation to us from the help page about that violation.
+Or, you can report a violation to us from the policy about that violation.

-To report a policy violation from a help page:
+To report a policy violation from a policy:

-After reviewing the policy, click the Report link at the bottom of that page.
+After reviewing the policy, click Report at the bottom of that page.

 Enter the item number you want to report (you can enter multiple numbers on the same form).

-Click the Send button to send your message to eBay Customer Support.
+Click Send to send your message to eBay Customer Support.

-Note: Please only report something once.
+Note: Only report something once.
 Multiple emails about the same case slow down our investigation.

 What happens next?